PranavInani/SmritiAI/README.md

 2. Type your search query in natural language
 3. View results with clickable links to your previously visited pages

+### First-Time Setup

+When you first install SmritiAI, you'll see a welcome message offering to process your existing browser history.
+This will:

+- Generate AI embeddings for your past browsing history
+- Make your entire browsing history searchable with semantic search
+- Allow you to choose how far back to process (last week, month, year, etc.)

+You can skip this step and process your history later from the settings.

 ### Slash Commands

 - `/clear` - Clear chat history